 White Beach is Boracay's main tourist attraction and understandably the most jam-packed area since the most popular activity in the island is the Boracay sightseeing beach trip.
 Aside from the undeniable charm of the beautiful white sand and sparkling azure waters, everything you need is a stone's throw away from White Beach.

 White Beach is divided into Station 1, 2, and 3.
-Station 1 is where you'll find Boracay's luxury resorts, as well as the famous rock formation called Willy's Rock.
+Station 1 is where you'll find Boracay Philippines luxury resorts, as well as the famous rock formation called Willy's Rock.
+But you can still find luxury resorts in the Philippines outside of Station 1.

 No what to do at Boracay list is complete without Puka Beach.
 Named after the puka shells that lined its shores in the past, Puka Beach has slightly coarse sand compared to White Beach.
 Fortunately, Puka Beach makes up for it with its almost unspoiled beauty.